 In order to understand and respond to the crackdown against activists and civic space, it’s important to understand power and violence.
 Both power and violence are always changing and take direct and indirect, visible and invisible forms in both public and private arenas.
 Read more about JASS’ framework.

 Whenever a human rights defender is attacked, his or her entire community is affected.
 If violence has a collective impact, then responses should be collective as well.
-This paper begins to explore what community and collective strategies for protection look like, demonstrating how communities in resistence draw from their practices, rituals, and values to create safety in the face of violence and threats.
+This paper begins to explore what community and collective strategies for protection look like, demonstrating how communities in resistance draw from their practices, rituals, and values to create safety in the face of violence and threats.

 CIVIC SPACE, ENABLING ENVIRONMENT, AND HUMAN RIGHTS DEFENDERS